hemanthkumargr/docs/appendix/Braintree-Environment-Setup.md

 mvn test
 ```

+> * Access to the blc-braintree repository requires a commercial license.
+Please contact us at info@broadleafcommerce.org for more information.

 ## Logging
 To help you debug your integration, this module includes several beneficial debug statements.
 To enable logging, add the following `log4j.properties` file to your `resources` folder.